viveretur/verilog/README.md

 Mijalkovic, S.; A Practical Guide to Verilog-A. _2022_

+Salemi, R.; Python for RTL Verification: A Complete Course in Python, cocotb, and pyuvm. _2022_

 Bruno, F.; FPGA Programming for Beginners: Bring your Ideas to Life by Creating Hardware Designs and Electronic Circuits with SystemVerilog. _2021_

 Dunne, R.; Computer Architecture Tutorial using an FPGA: ARM & Verilog Introductions. _2020_